lblod/odrl-parser-service/README.md

 Note that `8896` is the host port from which the service will send requests for the triplestore as configured in the [settings file.](https://github.com/lblod/odrl-parser-service/blob/feat/initial-implementation/settings.lisp#L26).
 If you want to use a different port make sure to update the port in the settings file as well.

+### Tests
+The files in the `tests` folder provide some, rudimentary, functionality to simplify manually testing parts of the service.
+Each file provides functions to create object instances for the different classes defined by this service.
+These can be used to manually test individual steps in the conversion flow.

+Note, these files are not **not** automatically loaded and their functions are **not** exported.
+Before using these functions, make sure to load the file(s) in question.

 [^1]: Since the service is still in the alpha development phase no tagged version is currently available.

 [^2]: Consult [qlot](https://github.com/fukamachi/qlot) for more information on how to install `qlot` and how it works.